 All you need to do is download the free app, answer a few basic questions about yourself and your car, and Jerry takes care of the rest.
 In just 45 seconds you’ll have a list of competitive insurance quotes right at your fingertips.
 Jerry will even help you cancel your existing policy once you decide to switch!

-Thanks to Jerry’s expert assistance, people who downloaded the app save an average of $879 a year on car insurance!
+Thanks to Jerry’s expert assistance, people who downloaded the app save an average of over $800 a year on car insurance!

 Compare auto insurance policies